A Complete Guide to the Kentucky Bourbon Trail

 What is the Kentucky Bourbon Trail?

-The official Kentucky Bourbon Trail exists under the auspices of the Kentucky Distillers’ Association (who have trademarked the phrase), and it includes 18 distilleries, as well as 32 smaller distilleries designated as the “Kentucky Bourbon Trail Craft Tour.”
-This official trail doesn’t necessarily include every bourbon producer in the state.
-But it’s still a pretty comprehensive overview, and the KBT provides a useful way to organize a visit—including a website with plenty of maps and links.
-Those who prefer a hard-copy guide can purchase a Bourbon Trail Passport & Field Guide ($15) with similar info.
-Kentucky’s bourbon distilleries are sprawled across the state, with most of them within about 100 miles from Louisville, the logical starting point for the journey.
+The official Kentucky Bourbon Trail includes 57 distilleries and tasting rooms.
+This official trail doesn’t necessarily include every bourbon producer in the state, but it’s still a pretty comprehensive overview, and the KBT provides a useful way to organize a visit—including a website with plenty of maps and links.
+Kentucky’s bourbon distilleries are sprawled across the state, but most are within about 100 miles from Louisville, the logical starting point for this journey.

 How long to spend

-It’s possible to visit a good number of the best-known distilleries within three or four days.
+It’s possible to visit a number of the best-known distilleries within three or four days.
 Most visitors use Louisville as a home base, spending a day or two exploring the city’s “Whiskey Row” and other distilleries within city limits.
 From there, it makes sense to drive about an hour east toward Lexington, perhaps visiting Wild Turkey, Four Roses, and Woodford Reserve, before returning to Louisville.
-The following day, head southbound toward Loretto, home of Maker’s Mark, stopping at Bardstown and its distilleries along the way.
-Expect to spend an hour or two at each distillery; visiting two or three distilleries a day is a realistic pace.
+The following day, many head southbound toward Loretto, home of Maker’s Mark, stopping at Bardstown and its distilleries along the way.

 Quite a few are located farther afield, in more rural areas, meaning more travel time is necessary to get there.
-(Green River, in Owensboro, is furthest removed; it’s even in a different time zone, though it’s only about 100 miles from Louisville.)
+(Green River, in Owensboro, is farthest removed; it’s even in a different time zone, though it’s only about 100 miles from Louisville.)

-Courtesy of @GoToLouisville@GoToLouisville
+Courtesy of Kentucky Tourism

 Which distilleries are on the Kentucky Bourbon Trail?